Ompragash/Hands-On-Ansible/README.md

 * It includes links to documentation and videos for new Ansible users and role developers.
 * Ansible-galaxy search subcommand searches Ansible Galaxy for the string specified as an argument.
 The --author, --platforms, and --galaxy-tags options can be used to narrow the search results.

+### 9. Ansible Vault
+Vault is used to protect sensitive data in your playbooks.

+  * To create a new encrypted data file, run the following command:
+    *  $ _ansible-vault create secret.yml_

+Similarly we can use edit, encrypt, decrypt and rekey, for more details on how to work with vault files, check manual page:

+   $ _man ansible-vault_